Laura Bayley: Film career

-Smith's interest in novel forms of entertainment led him towards early experiments with motion picture film, and in 1897 he began making short films on the St. Ann's Well grounds.
-By the time of Smith's foray into filmmaking, Bayley had had wide experience in comic acting for pantomime and revues, and Smith drew extensively on her knowledge of visual humour and audience tastes.
+Smith's interest in novel forms of entertainment led him towards early experiments with motion picture film, and in 1897, he began making short films on the St. Ann's Well grounds.
+By the time of Smith's foray into filmmaking, Bayley had wide experience in comic acting for pantomime and revues.
+Smith drew extensively on her knowledge of visual humour and audience tastes.
 She played lead roles in many of his most significant films, including Hanging out the Clothes (1897), Santa Claus (1898), Cinderella (1898), The Kiss in the Tunnel (1899), As Seen Through the Telescope (1900), Let Me Dream Again (1900), Dorothy's Dream (1900), and Mary Jane's Mishap (1903).
-In at least one instance, Smith and Bayley mixed their theatrical and film work together: when J. D. Hunter's company toured Dick Whittington in early 1897, Bayley and her sister Blanche performed live onstage, while Smith came along on the tour to exhibit his "animated photographs" as part of the entertainment.
+In at least one instance, Smith and Bayley mixed their theatrical and film work: when J. D. Hunter's company toured Dick Whittington in early 1897, Bayley and her sister Blanche performed live onstage, while Smith came along on the tour to exhibit his "animated photographs" as part of the entertainment.

 Other members of Bayley's family also became involved in Smith's filmmaking; all three of her sisters probably appeared in the films, as did Smith and Bayley's two children.
-Notably, the film historian Frank Gray concludes that Harold and Dorothy Smith probably both appear in Santa Claus and The House that Jack Built, and that Harold also plays the grandson in Grandma's Reading Glass.
+Notably, the film historian Frank Gray concludes that Harold and Dorothy Smith probably appear in Santa Claus and The House that Jack Built, and Harold also plays the grandson in Grandma's Reading Glass.

-During her acting career, Bayley also worked on her own as a filmmaker, making numerous short films that were designed and marketed for a home projector, the Biokam.
+During her acting career, Bayley also worked as a filmmaker, making numerous short films designed and marketed for a home projector, the Biokam.
 Smith and Bayley probably worked in creative collaboration to devise the fiction films Smith directed; Bayley may also have directed some of the films currently credited to Smith, as his records indicate that she supervised the "facials" (comic short films emphasising facial expression).
-Bayley handled sales of the Biokam films and related materials, and may also have participated in the process of making cameras.
+Bayley handled sales of the Biokam films and related materials, and may also have participated in making cameras.

 Later in the decade, after the series of Biokam films, Bayley also appeared in some of Smith's 1906–1908 tests of the colour-film process Kinemacolor.
 Bayley died at home at 7 Melville Road, Hove, on 25 October 1938.